theHARI962n/Ollama-guide/README.md

 deepseekr1,llama,mistral.etc... are available.

-look for commands and paste in terminal to run the specific model
+look for commands and paste in terminal to run the specific model.